gasparka/thesis/docs/pyha.rst

             self.acc = self.acc + x
             return self.acc

-Now, trying to run this would result in Pyha error, suggesting to change the ``self.acc`` to ``self.next.acc``.
+Now, trying to run this would result in Pyha error, suggesting to change the line 6 to to ``self.next.acc = ...``.
-After doing this, code is runnable.
+After this code is runnable, reasons for this modification are explained shortly.

+Synthesis result shown on the :numref:`acc_rtl` features an new element known as register.

 .. _acc_rtl:
 .. figure:: ../examples/accumulator/img/acc_rtl.png